 Saving data from C to a MATLAB data file

-The following C functions write data of double
+The following C functions write data of double or char types to a

-data file.
+MATLAB .mat data file.
 They rely on a

 software package by mclean2022 and are

 included in the T1 C library.
-Be sure to #include "matlabfiles.h"
+Be sure to #include "matlabfiles.h".

 Use the following functions to open a named file on the myRIO target computer and successively add any number of data arrays, variables, and strings to the file.
 Finally, close the file.